 2) Assign the following path and file name:

 3) Run the procedures you want to include in the macro.

 4) When finished, select Tools → Macro → Stop Recording Macro.

 5) A button with an icon (1) should appear on the second toolbar.

+The file extension .usm should not be included in either case.
 You may create a second button by replacing 1 above with 2.

 Before clicking on macro shortcut buttons ensure that the data present in the spreadsheet is compatible with the macro to be run.